lucumango/qhub-site/README.md

 ---

-# 🎮 **Underpinning educational theory**
+## 🎮 **Underpinning educational theory**

 The platform is grounded in an experiential learning approach, where students construct understanding by directly interacting with quantum systems through visual and dynamic tools.
-Rather than relying on traditional lecture-style explanations, the platform uses gamification elements—such as drag-and-drop challenges, step-based progress, quizzes, and real-time feedback—to sustain engagement and encourage active discovery.
+Rather than relying on traditional lecture-style explanations, the platform uses gamification elements such as drag-and-drop challenges, step-based progress, quizzes, and real-time feedback—to sustain engagement and encourage active discovery.
 The learning flow follows generative learning principles: students manipulate states, test predictions, observe outcomes, and refine intuition as they progress, reinforcing mental models at each step.
-By combining interactivity, immediate consequences for user actions, and conceptual scaffolding, the platform ensures that learners build accurate, experience-driven understanding of quantum concepts, even without prior mathematical or physics background.
+By combining interactivity, immediate consequences for user actions, and conceptual scaffolding, the platform ensures that learners build an accurate, experience-driven understanding of quantum concepts, even without prior mathematical or physics background.

 ---

-# 🎯 **Intended Usage & Outcomes**
+## 🎯 **Intended Usage & Outcomes**

 ### **Intended Audience of the Platform**